About The City College

 About Graduate Study

 The City College master’s programs are designed both for the student seeking graduate training ending at the master’s level and for those interested in preparing for admission to doctoral degree programs.
-More than fifty different master’s degree programs in the College of Liberal Arts and Science and the Schools of Architecture, Education and Engineering offer students a wide range of specialized learning opportunities.
+More than sixty different master’s degree programs in the College of Liberal Arts and Science and the Schools of Architecture, Education and Engineering offer students a wide range of specialized learning opportunities.
 Ninety percent of students enrolled in the College’s graduate programs are pursuing advanced degrees.
 Currently, more than eight hundred master’s degrees are conferred each year.

 The City College’s student body of approximately 16,000 men and women is drawn from eighty different countries and represents over one hundred different language groups, bringing an international and cosmopolitan ambiance to the campus.
 An approximately equal number of men and women make up the graduate student body of over 3,000.
 A large percentage of these attend school on a part-time basis.
 The wealth of diversity and range of experience represented in the graduate student body is an important learning asset that enriches both classroom and out-of-class learning for all students.